Coming Spring 2019

 Beginning this spring, we are excited to offer The Food Exploration Project to interested schools, afterschool programs, libraries and community centers outside of New York City.
 This 8 session program for 2nd-6th grade children brings together highlights from our current school-based programs in a progressive and developmental sequence.

-Contact us now to be the first to receive information about The Food Exploration Project when it becomes available this winter.
+Contact us now to receive information about The Food Exploration Project.

 Frequently Asked Questions